THEATRE AT CHATEAU D'AIX

 Speak the speech, I pray you, as I pronounced it, trippingly on the tongue – Hamlet

-Just as a pianist can parallel the role of actor - music as a kind of speech, musical structure as a kind of narrative - so an actor can experience the musicality of acting.
-In intensive daily workshops for actors, and master classes for pianists, these fundamentals of craft and artistry will be explored in the moment.
+Just as a pianist can parallel the role of actor – music as speech, musical structure as narrative – so an actor can experience the musicality of language, the vitality of meaning imparted by rhythm and timbre.
+In intensive daily workshops for actors, and master classes for pianists, these fundamentals of craft and artistry are explored in the moment.

 If you just let a play speak, it may not make a sound.
 If what you wish is for a play to be heard, then you must conjure its sounds from it – Peter Brook